 What Does A Rangefinder Do?

-It comes to nobody’s surprise that this cool bit of technology does exactly what the name suggests.
+It comes as nobody’s surprise that this cool bit of technology does exactly what the name suggests.
 Rangefinders are used in golf to allow golfers to calculate the distances between objects and locations.

 For example, if you need to hit the ball towards the green but need to avoid a water hazard or a group of trees, then your rangefinder can help you to know the distance between you and your target.